 Mixing isn’t the only key to success.
 Curing — continuously moisturizing concrete with lawn sprinklers, nozzles or soaker hoses — increases the concrete’s strength and durability.

-Concrete needs the right amount of moisture to prevent shrinkage and thermal cracks.
+Concrete needs the right amount of moisture to minimize shrinkage and thermal cracks.
 The easiest way to cure concrete is to grab a gardening hose and spray the concrete down with water.

-Do this as soon and often as possible, at least 3-4 times a day.
+Do this as soon and often as possible, at least three to four times a day.
 Cure the concrete at least five days during warm weather (70 degrees Fahrenheit or higher) or seven days during colder weather (50 to 70 degrees Fahrenheit).

-Think of this Quikrete concrete mix — which contains fast-setting cements, sand and gravel — as an efficient alternative to regular concrete mix.
+Think of this Quikrete concrete mix — which contains fast-setting cements, sand and gravel — as an efficient alternative to standard concrete mix.

 That’s because you don’t have to mix it for most projects.
 Just pour the dry mix into a hole and soak with water — couldn’t be easier!
 Also, it sets hard in 20 to 40 minutes.
 (But work quickly, and only mix as much material as you can place in 20 minutes.)

-But you’re still saving time, thanks to the fast-setting ingredients!
+Either way, you’re saving time, thanks to the fast-setting ingredients.
 If you pour a slab, you can walk on it just two hours after pouring.
 And in just four hours you can place heavy objects, such as appliances, on the slab.